stanislavsabev/pm/README.md

 # **Project manager**

-List and manage available projects.
+Package to list and manage available projects.

 ## Installation